 Thanks to the generosity of almost 400,000 voluntary donors, it has been possible to achieve an adequate, safe and high quality supply of blood for the national requirements.
 The Blood Supply Act is intended to strengthen the quality, safety and availability of blood and blood products from unremunerated voluntary donors in the Netherlands.
 Responsibility for implementation and maintenance of this programme has been entrusted to Sanquin.

-Sanquin is responsible for the availability of plasma medicines for patients in the Netherlands.
-She has outsourced this task to Sanquin Plasma Products (SPP).
+We work together with Sanquin Plasma Products (SPP) to provide medicines from plasma.
 SPP processes the plasma supplied by the blood banks into medicines for coagulation and immune disorders.
 A variety of isolation techniques produces coagulation factors, protease inhibitors, immunoglobulins and albumin.
 These medicines are supplied to pharmacists, hospitals and pharmaceutical companies.

 Sanquin manufactures many different blood products.
 We also provide doctors, pharmacists and healthcare organizations with expert advice on how best to use our products.
 Furthermore, Sanquin conducts diagnostic blood tests, as well as strategic and applied scientific research.

 Sanquin provides diagnostic services for blood transfusion and immunology.
 We can perform all blood-related laboratory tests for hospitals, blood banks, institutes, obstetrics clinics, insurance companies and pharmaceutical organisations.
 Sanquin Diagnostic Services provides over more than 600 different diagnostic tests.